josephkumarmichael/centos-serverspec-windows-testbed/README.md

 ```
 Note:

-Report is created in ./reports folder with in the container
+Junit report (using rspec_junit_formatter) is created in ./reports folder with in the container

 ## Report